bitcoinil/guides/docs/install/guides/windows.md

 If you leave your computer for a few hours mining you wallet should display the block reward transactions like this:

 ![CPUMiner Mining](https://github.com/bitcoinil/guides/raw/main/assets/images/windows/miner/wallet-mined.png)

+## Mining Survey

+Hopefully following this guide you've managed to both setup a wallet and a miner for BitcoinIL on your windows machine!

+We're conducting a global open survey until the launch of the mainnet of testnet miners - if you'd like to participate simply send 1 Test BTCIL to: `ti1qls36j7mg5fdsyg38c5rwtfvslx6qasvypphlfa`, Thank you!

+## Faucet

+If you'd like to receive a few testnet BTCIL coins give us a shoutout on the [platform of your choosing](/#social-networks) with your address and we'll send some your way to get you started!